-Large-range movements in wild animals help them to adjust with the immediate change in environment and develop the ability to maintain population continuity for gene flow.
-It also influences plant community dynamics through seed dispersal and thus in shaping the biodiversity.
+Large-range movements in wild animals help them adjust to immediate changes in the environments and develop the ability to maintain population continuity for gene flow.
+It also influences plant community dynamics through seed dispersal and thus shape the biodiversity.
 Animal movement is a core component of an ecosystem and maintaining movement patterns may be vital for sustaining ecosystem processes like trophic and species interactions (Lundberg and Moberg, 2003; Massol et al., 2011).
 The Asian elephants (Elephas maximus) in India were once known to migrate from the river Yamuna (in the north) to the Brahmaputra (in the east), travelling a distance of approximately 1,300 kilometers across the foothills of the Himalayas (Singh and Sharma, 2001).
-Though, movement of species across new grounds results in competitions for space and resources and sometimes human-animal conflict also, it provides with the scope of addressing the edge effects and habitat fragmentation.
+Though, movement of species across new grounds results in competition for space and resources and sometimes human-animal conflict also, it provides scope of addressing the edge effects and habitat fragmentation.
 The field of movement ecology has grown rapidly in the last decade and is now providing the knowledge needed to incorporate movements of species into management planning (Allen and Singh, 2016).

-Information on activity time budget of animals helps in the analyses of their foraging and survival strategies; which vary according to the habitat, temperature and rainfall (Vinod and Cheeran, 1997).
+Information on activity time budget of animals helps in the analysis of their foraging and survival strategies, which vary according to the habitat, temperature and rainfall (Vinod and Cheeran, 1997).
 Elephant activity budget can be defined as "different activities an elephant is involved in or exposed to in a given unit of time" (McKay, 1973; Ahamed, 2015; Booth and Doble, 2022).
-Rees, 2009 has mentioned that activity budgets in eight Asian elephants exhibited variation in activity depending on their age, sex, the time of day and the time of year.
-This study was done to understand the activity time budget of Asian Elephants in Rajaji National Park, North West India.
-The Rajaji National Park is located in North West India at 29°51'-30°15' N, 77°52'-78°22' E (elevation 302-1000 m).
+Rees (2009) reported that activity budgets in eight Asian elephants exhibited variation in activity depending on their age, sex, the time of day and the time of year.
+This study was done to understand the activity time budget of Asian elephants in Rajaji National Park, Northwest India.
+The Rajaji National Park is located in Northwest India at 29°51'-30°15'N,

+77°52'-78°22' E (elevation 302-1000 m).
 It falls within the Gangetic plains biogeographic zone (Rodgers et al., 2002) and is dominated by northern tropical moist and drydeciduous forest.
-Although sal forest occupies major portion of the park, northern tropical moist deciduous forest, sub-tropical pine forest, tropical dry deciduous forest, riverine forest and low alluvial Savannah woodland also enrich park's floral diversity.
+Although sal forest occupies a major portion of the park, northern tropical moist deciduous forest, sub-tropical pine forest, tropical dry-deciduous forest, riverine forest and low alluvial Savannah woodland also enrich park's floral diversity.

-The dominant vegetation of the study area consist of Shorea robusta Gaertner f.
+The dominant vegetation of the study area consists of Shorea robusta Gaertner f.
 (Sal), Mallotus philippensis (Lam.)
 Mull.
 Arg.
 (Kamala), Acacia catechu (L.f.)
 Willd.
 (Cutch), Haldina cordifolia (Roxb.)
 Ridsdale (Kadam), Terminalia bellirica (Gaertn.)
 Roxb.
-(Bahera), Ficus benghalensis L. (Indian Banayan) and Dalbergia sissoo Roxb. ex DC (Indian Rosewood).
-Besides, the elephant as the flagship species, the dominant mammalian fauna of the park consists of P. tigris (tiger), P. pardus (leopard), Ursus thibetanus (Himalayan black bear), Melursus ursinus (sloth bear),

-Hyaena hyaena (hyaena), Muntiacus muntjak (barking deer), Naemorhedus goral (goral), Axis axis (spotted deer), Rusa unicolor (sambar) and Sus scrofa (wild boar).
+(Bahera), Ficus benghalensis L. (Indian Banyan) and Dalbergia sissoo Roxb. ex DC (Indian Rosewood).
+Besides, the elephant as the flagship species, the dominant mammalian fauna of the park consists of P. tigris (tiger), P. pardus (leopard), Ursus thibetanus (Himalayan black bear), Melursus ursinus (sloth bear), Hyaena hyaena (hyaena), Muntiacus muntjak (barking deer), Naemorhedus goral (goral), Axis axis (spotted deer), Rusa unicolor (sambar) and Sus scrofa (wild boar).